-The parties expressly agree that, notwithstanding anything to the contrary, neither party shall be liable for delays or non-performance as a result of causes related to the COVID-19 virus and efforts being made to avoid or limit the spread of the virus and related diseases or health issues, including but not limited to, governmental directions, orders, guidelines or recommendations; unavailability or delay in receipt of third party materials or services, components or other required supplies; labour shortages and/or stoppages, or any effects or conditions resulting from such events or other reasonable measures taken by a party, to address such events (“COVID-19 Event”).
-The party suffering a COVID-19 Event shall promptly give written notice of such to the other party, (provided that failure to provide prompt notice shall not disentitle the party claiming relief to such relief, except to the extent that such failure prejudices the other party) stating the period of time the occurrence is expected to continue (if reasonably known), and shall use commercially reasonable efforts to end the failure or delay and minimize its effects.
-COVID-19 Events shall be an Excusable Delay and any price consequences and/or impacts to schedule shall be reasonably determined by ATS.
+The parties expressly agree that, unless otherwise specified, neither party shall be liable for delays or non-performance as a result of causes related to the COVID-19 virus and efforts being made to avoid or limit the spread of the virus and related diseases or health issues, including but not limited to, governmental directions, orders, guidelines or recommendations; unavailability or delay in receipt of materials or services, components or other required supplies; disruptions, delays or unavailability in transportation; labour shortages and/or stoppages, or any effects or conditions resulting from such events or other reasonable measures taken by a party, to address such events (“COVID-19 Event”).
+The party suffering a COVID-19 Event shall promptly give written notice of such to the other party, (provided that failure to provide prompt notice shall not disentitle the party claiming relief to such relief, except to the extent that such failure prejudices the other party) stating the starting date and period of time the occurrence is expected to continue (if reasonably known), and shall use commercially reasonable efforts to end the failure or delay and minimize its effects.
+Any price consequences and/or impacts to schedule flowing from any COVID-19 Events shall be reasonably determined by ATS.

 10. INSTALLATION AND RELOCATION.
 Installation is not included in the purchase price, unless otherwise stated in the Agreement.
 If any installation or equipment relocation (comprising Services) is performed by Seller, Customer is responsible to complete any final electrical or utility hook-ups to Customer’s power supply or other utility sources, by electricians or other suitably qualified technicians.
 Customer is responsible for arranging inspections, approvals or supervision of such hook-ups at the Installation Site as set out in any by-laws, ordinances, regulations, or statutes imposed by a government body.
 Customer shall be responsible for obtaining all required permits related to the Installation Site.
 Customer shall be responsible and reimburse Seller for any costs associated with work permits, immigration documents or other permits or licenses required to allow Seller, its employees, agents or subcontractors to perform Services at any location other than a Seller location.
 In no event shall Seller be liable for any delays caused by an inability to obtain, or any delay in obtaining, any such documents, permits or licenses.